- Members Areas

 One of the biggest issues I note with any student with hip issues is the tendency to this type of tucked posture.
 It often develops as they are trying to engage their deep abdominals and hold turnout, however this posture actually contributes to destabilising the deep little low back muscles (Multifidus) making the true core more unstable.
 If a dancer maintains a flexed lumbar spine, the Psoas muscle (that attaches to the front of the spine) is often recruited to stabilise the low back.
 This then makes it less available for what a dancer really needs it for which is supporting the lifted leg in extensions.

-I would highly suggest that you get a copy of the Training Turnout program that goes over this issue, and the correct retraining of the hip in detail as well as the New Approach To Core Stability book which explains the specifics of retraining the deep muscles of the low back.
+I would highly suggest that you get a copy of the "How to get your legs higher in a développé devant" program as this goes over this exact issue, in cluding assessment of the hip, and the correct retraining of the hip as well as the specifics of retraining the deep muscles of the low back.

-During the process of retraining all of her Motor Patterning and Muscle Memory I would advise that she keep BOTH legs at glissé height at the barre and during adage, until she has the strength and awareness to control her spine, standing leg turnout, working leg turnout and core stability.
+During the process of retraining all of her motor patterning I would advise that she keep BOTH legs at glissé height at the barre and during adage, until she has the strength and awareness to control her spine, standing leg turnout, working leg turnout and core stability.
 Retraining common steps does take quite a lot of repetitions, so it is better to keep the leg low during this process, as well as to let the inflammation clear completely.

 I do hope that this helps you understand the situation better and helps her settle the pain as quickly as possible.